wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/testing.rst

 static typing.
 We run tests with `pytest <https://pytest.org/>`_ framework.
-We use `pre-commit <https://pre-commit.com/>`_ to run all checks locally before pushing commit to CI.
+We use `pre-commit <https://pre-commit.com/>`_ to run all checks locally before pushing a commit to CI.

 pytest
 ------

-``pytest`` is a main tool for test discovery, collection, and execution.
+``pytest`` is the main tool for test discovery, collection, and execution.
 It is configured inside ``setup.cfg`` file.

 We use a lot of ``pytest`` plugins that enhance our development experience.